Information-Theoretic Foundations for Machine Learning: Connecting Learning and Information Theory

-While we do not focus on lower bounds in this work, we provide the above result for completeness.
 We note that \citet{yangbarron1999} provide techniques which relax some of the conditions in Theorem \ref{th:minimax_lower} pertaining to the local triangle inequality by instead constructing covers/packings according to the Hellinger distance (Corollary 3).
-We omit this result to avoid unnecessary additional exposition.

-As we alluded to above, we observe that for problem settings which involve complex hypothesis sets $\Theta$, the result of bounding minimax error via Theorem \ref{th:metric_entropy_ub} may be substantially worse than the result of bounding Bayesian error via Theorem \ref{th:rd_bounds}.
-Much as the entropy of a discrete random variable may be much smaller than the logarithm of the number of possible realizations, the Bayesian error can be much smaller than the minimax error when the hypothesis set $\Theta$ is not chosen judiciously.
+As we alluded to above, we observe that for problem settings which involve complex confidence sets $\Theta$, the result of bounding minimax error via Theorem \ref{th:metric_entropy_ub} may be substantially worse than the result of bounding Bayesian error via Theorem \ref{th:rd_bounds}.
+Much as the entropy of a discrete random variable may be much smaller than the logarithm of the number of possible realizations, the Bayesian error can be much smaller than the minimax error when the confidence set $\Theta$ is not chosen judiciously.
 In this work, we elect to study the Bayesian error as it appears that good sample complexity results are feasible even under \emph{simple} choices of the prior distribution.
-Analyses of similar flavor may extend to the frequentist setting if suitable effort is taken in designing the hypothesis set.
-We hope that this section provides useful starting point from which the reader can draw connections between the frequentist and Bayesian settings.
+Analyses of similar flavor may extend to the frequentist setting if suitable effort is taken in designing the confidence set.